Ashmithakur29/Chrome-Extensions/README.md

 ## Usage
 1. Click on the extension icon to fetch a new joke.
 2. The joke will be displayed and read aloud automatically.
-3. Use Ctrl + A to start reading and Ctrl + P to stop reading.
+3. Use Ctrl + a to start reading and Ctrl + m to stop reading.

 ## Screenshot